dojo/docs/dijit/Dialog.rst

 Dialog programmatically
 -----------------------

-Now lets create a dialog programmatically, and change the dialog's content dynamically
+Now let's create a dialog programmatically, and change the dialog's content dynamically

 .. code-example ::

   A programmatically created dialog with no content.
-First lets write up some simple HTML code because you need to define the place where your Dialog should be created.
+First let's write up some simple HTML code because you need to define the place where your Dialog should be created.

   .. html ::